ericwindmill/flutter_by_example/cms_server/public/content/flutter_examples/state/provider/context_of.md

 And so on.

-### extending BuildContext
+### Provider extends BuildContext

 Provider includes extension methods on Flutter's built in `BuildContext`.
 If you aren't familiar, build context is an object that holds reference to the widgets own place in the tree.
-It can then look up the tree to its ancestors, which is what makes Inherited Widgets possible, among many other things.
+It can then look up the tree to its ancestors, which is what makes [InheritedWidgets](https://ericwindmill.com/articles/inherited_widget/) possible, among many other things.

 This why in Provider, you will see this line of code: `Provider.of<String>(context);`.
 This "of" method is using Flutter to look up the tree and find a `Provider` widget with the sub-type of `String`.
 (This isn't unique to provider, you will see it in many libraries, as well in Flutter functionality itself.)
+This is possible because `Provider` objects are implementations of widgets, so they have all the features of widgets you'd expect.

 Anyways, now that extensions are available, we can short-cut the process used to make `of` methods, and just add methods directly to build context.
 Which brings us to the better way to consumer providers: